Shadow Creek Ranch: Fort Bend Independent School District

 Students who attend the FBISD schools use school buses, as the schools serving the community are about 3 mi away from the FBISD section while AISD schools are about 1 mi away.
 In 2015 Children at Risk gave low rankings to the FBISD schools serving SCR.
 The Fort Bend County portions of SCR include: Arbor Lakes, Autumn Brook, Azalea Creek, Black Berry, Brook Run, Cedar Wood, Country Glen, Eden Cove, Edgewater, Holly Landing, Lake Meadows, Pelican Shore, Orchard Village, Piney Trails, West Haven, Westwood Spring, and Windy Shore.

 Around 2005 the president of the Shadow Creek Ranch Development, Gary Cook, asked Alvin ISD to make an exception for its transfer policy for Shadow Creek Ranch residents living in Fort Bend County.
 The Alvin ISD school board approved the policy, and beginning in the 2005–2006 school year students in kindergarten through sixth grade in the Fort Bend County portion were allowed to transfer to Alvin ISD until Fort Bend ISD builds schools to accommodate Shadow Creek Ranch children in its area.
 Previously some residents also got transfers to Pearland Independent School District (PISD) schools.
 In 2007 a section of SCR in FBISD was rezoned from Hightower High School to Willowridge prior to its development.
 By 2016 transfers generally were no longer issued as AISD and PISD schools became overcrowded, and some residents proposed seceding from FBISD and joining AISD.

 Private schools

 The Roman Catholic Archdiocese of Galveston–Houston operates the St. Helen School, a K–8 parochial school, in Pearland.
 St. Helen is east of Shadow Creek Ranch.

 Public libraries

+Pearland Westside: 39,000 sq ft. built ~2022 with 14.5 million dollars from the county.